SagarREDDY742003/Java-Full-Stack-Food-Ordering-Website/README.md

 # Java-Full-Stack-Food-Ordering-Website

-This is a full-stack web application built using the **MERN** stack, designed to facilitate seamless food ordering between customers and restaurant owners.
+This is a full-stack web application built using the **Java Full Stack** stack, designed to facilitate seamless food ordering between customers and restaurant owners.
 It includes secure authentication, role-based access, payment integration, and a polished user interface.

 ---